mondo1492/IslandBnB/README.md

 # Spacebnb
 URL: [Live Link](https://space-bnb.herokuapp.com)

-Spacebnb is an Airbnb clone with a space-theme twist.
+Islandbnb is an Airbnb clone with a island-theme twist.
 It is a full-stack, single-page, web application built using Ruby on Rails, a PostGreSQL database, React/Redux, Google Maps and Cloudinary.

 ## Features
 * User accounts, with secure authentication both on backend and on the frontend